romain-de-javel/redux-todo-list/README.md

 ```

 ### Usage
-This is the way you can get the project
+This is the way you can use the project
 1. Run the server
 ```
 npm start